ahayman/RxStream/Docs/future.md

 ### Replaying Value

-Because a Future represents a single value, it will automatically replay the last (and only) value into new operations.
-This is in contrast to other streams (like Hot, Cold, and Observable), which will only replay values if you ask for it.

-This is done to cover the most common case (if you ask a client for a Future, it's assumed you want the value you asked for).
-However, you should be aware of this behavior.
+When you receive a Future, you can never know whether the Future has been completed or not, so it's usually a good idea to call `replay()` at the end of your processing chain in order to ensure that the Future's value is replayed into the processing chain if the Future has already been filled.
+If it hasn't been filled, calling `replay()` will do nothing.

 ### Merge Operations

 Just as any stream, both Future and Promise can be merged into other streams.
 It's important to understand how a Future and Promise work before you attempt merging them into each other or another type of stream.
-Specifically, both are designed to emit a single value and then automatically complete.
-It's important to realize that when given a Future or Promise from a client, _you can't assume it's not already completed_.
-This can create behavior different from what you might accept.

-For example
+Because merge operations always return the left-hand Stream type (the stream being merged into, or the stream on which `merge/combine/zip` is called), then merging _any_ stream into a Future or Promise will return a Future or Promise.
+This creates very specific behavior:

+ - `merge(_)` - Merge operations will emit 1 value from _either_ stream and then complete.
+ - `combine(_)` and `zip(_)`: Both combine and zip will end up doing the exact same thing.
+They will emit 1 combination of values, 1 from each stream and then complete.